 Before joining DOE, she held a number of engineering positions in the defense and aerospace industries and was fortunate to have been involved in the integrated science payload flown on the Tethered Satellite Shuttle Mission (STS-46).
-Ms. Pierce holds a Bachelor of Science degree in mechanical engineering from Colorado State University, and she pursued a Master’s in Business Administration through the University of Northern Colorado.
+Ms. Pierce holds a Bachelor of Science degree in mechanical engineering from Colorado State University.

 Contact Lizana via email or by calling 720-356-1749.